 // On some condition which evaluates as an alert…

-To remove a background, and revert to the app's default, you simply pass an empty string:
+To remove a background, and revert to the app's default, use

 // When the alert is cleared…